vineetpmoorty/vineetpmoorty.github.io/research.md

 These additions entail a significant deviation from the original TDGL equations, and

 In the superconducting state, a superconductor is perfectly diamagnetic - any applied magnetic field is neutralized inside the bulk of the superconductor.
 However, Type-II superconductors have an intermediate "vortex" state where an applied magnetic field passes through the superconductor, but only in highly localized "vortices", as seen below.
-Further, the magnetic flux associated with these vortices is quantized by a constant, {% raw %}\(\Phi_0\){% endraw %} the superconducting flux quantum.
+Further, the magnetic flux associated with these vortices is quantized by a constant, \\(\\Phi_0\\) the superconducting flux quantum.
 The presence of these vortices highly influences the physics and properties of type-II superconductors, resulting in the observation of a wide range of interesting phenomena, including the anomalous Hall effect.

 One of the theories